hpsfoundation/foundation/charter.md

 -	(a) Fast is better than slow.
 The foundation enables projects to progress at high velocity to support aggressive adoption by users.

 -	(b) Open.
 The foundation is open and accessible, and operates independently of specific partisan interests.
-The foundation accepts all contributors based on the merit of their contributions, and the foundation’s technology must be available to all according to open source values.
+The foundation accepts all contributors based on the merit of their contributions, and the foundation's technology must be available to all according to open source values.
 The technical community and its decisions shall be transparent.

 -	(c) Fair.
-The foundation will avoid undue influence, bad behavior or “pay-to-play” decision-making.
+The foundation will avoid undue influence, bad behavior or "pay-to-play" decision-making.

 -	(d) Strong technical identity.
 The foundation will achieve and maintain a high degree of its own technical identity that is shared across the projects.